 COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION CERTS OFFERED Principles of Agriculture, Food, and Natural Resources 7105 None Recommended Grade Level: 8 or 9 Credit: 1 Agriculture is not just "cows, sows and plows".
 Discover how plant and animal science are a vital part of our lives.
 Research which laws, regulations, and policies are in place to bring food safely from the field to your table.
 Learn leadership, record-keeping skills and could raise an animal as a FFA member.
-None Floral Design 7153 Principles of Agriculture, Food, and Natural Resources griculture,theory, tools of the trade, handling, and flowerood, andidentification as well as the analysis of artistic floral styles.aturalLearn more about the floral industry while earning yourSing Arts and flower and the state of th Advanced Floral Design 7159 Floral Design Recommended Grade Level: 10 or 11 Credit: 1 Advance your skills needed to enter the work force as a floral designer or freelance event designer.
+None Floral Design 7153 Principles of Agriculture, Food, and Natural Resources Recommended Grade Level: 9 or 10 Credit: 1 Do you want to learn to design a variety of floral arrangements including corsages, boutonnieres, and centerpieces?
+This course involves elements of color theory, tools of the trade, handling, and flower identification as well as the analysis of artistic floral styles.
+Learn more about the floral industry while earning your Fine Arts credit, and you may also look forward to becoming certified through the Texas State Floral Association.
+Industry certification testing is offered to all students meeting testing requirement; see teacher for details.
+Texas State Floral Association, Knowledge based Advanced Floral Design 7159 Floral Design Recommended Grade Level: 10 or 11 Credit: 1 Advance your skills needed to enter the work force as a floral designer or freelance event designer.
 You will gain knowledge of design elements and planning techniques used to produce unique specialty floral designs that support the goals and objects of the event.
 Texas State Floral Association, Level 1